 The psychosocial working environment is a collective term that covers the interaction between people in a workplace, the work of the individual and its impact on the employee, organisational conditions and the culture of the organisation.

-Managers are responsible for preventing and dealing with problems in the working environment.
-You can seek assistance from the HSE Section, Occupational Health Service and the Division of Human Resources, or ask your safety delegate or union representative for help.
+It is the manager who is responsible for preventing and dealing with problems in the working environment.
+You can also seek assistance from the Occupational Health Service and the HR department, or ask safety delegates and elected representatives for help.